Tips for Effective Advocacy Strategy & Communication

 Identify Your "Ask"

-Reiterate the takeaways and provide a clear call-to-action for your elected official.
+Provide a clear call-to-action for your elected official.
 As an example, you could ask for sustained federal support for scientific research or you could help support the policy issues we advocate for.

 Know Your Lawmakers